nodemailer/nodemailer-web/content/message/attachments.md

 - **contentType** - optional content type for the attachment, if not set will be derived from the *filename* property
 - **contentDisposition** - optional content disposition type for the attachment, defaults to 'attachment'
 - **cid** - optional content id for using inline images in HTML message source
 - **encoding** - If set and *content* is string, then encodes the content to a Buffer using the specified encoding.
-Example values: *'base64'*, *'hex'*, *'binary'* etc. Useful if you want to use binary attachments in a JSON formatted e-mail object.
+Example values: *'base64'*, *'hex'*, *'binary'* etc. Useful if you want to use binary attachments in a JSON formatted email object.
 - **headers** - custom headers for the attachment node.
 Same usage as with message headers
 - **raw** - is an optional special value that overrides entire contents of current mime node including mime headers.
 Useful if you want to prepare node contents yourself